pactflow/docs.pactflow.io/docs/user-interface.md

 | Basic auth username | The username to use if your webhook requires Basic HTTP authentication |
 | Basic auth password | The password to use if your webhook requires Basic HTTP authentication |
 | Enabled | Uncheck this if you wish to disable the webhook |

+### Webhook event types

+#### Contract published with changed content or tags

+If your pact is published _without_ any tags applied to the consumer version, then this event will be fired if the pact content is different from the previous version.

+If your pact is published _with_ tags applied to the consumer verison, then you can think of all the pacts that share the same tag name as forming a time ordered "pseudo branch".
+This event will fire if the new pact for any of the "pseudo branches" is different from the previous version.

+If you want a provider build to be triggered by pact changes, then select this event for your webhook.

+#### Contract published

+This event fires every time a pact is published.

+#### Provider verification published

+This event fires every time a provider verification is published.

 ### Dynamic Variables